LyAhn/Jeff/README.md

 * Load songs quickly
 * No need for external keys (Except for Discord's Bot Token)
 * Smooth and lag-free play
-* DJ role
+* Can apply a specific DJ role to users
 * Simple and easy-to-use UI
 * Playback status bar displayed in the channel topic
-* Supports many sites, including Niconico, YouTube, and Soundcloud (Some songs may not be playable due to changes in the spec of Niconico and SoundCloud)
+* Supports many sites, including Niconico, YouTube, Spotify(API) and Soundcloud (Some songs may not be playable due to changes in the spec of Niconico and SoundCloud)
 * Support for many online radio/streams
 * Support for local files
 * Playlist support (Web/YouTube/Niconico/Local)

 # Setup

-To run this bot yourself, please refer to [Cosgy Dev official page](https://www.cosgy.dev/2019/09/06/jmusicbot-setup/)
+To run this bot yourself, please refer to [Cosgy Dev official page](https://www.cosgy.dev/2019/09/06/jmusicbot-setup/) - Will be updated

-# Docker-based Setup

-To run this bot yourself using Docker, please refer to [here](https://hub.docker.com/r/cyberrex/jmusicbot-jp)

 # Questions/Suggestions/Bug Reports